unfolding-io/AstroLinky/README.md

 - **QR Code Generator**: Generates SVG QR codes for easy sharing.
 - **Powered by Astro DB + Turso**: Leverages Astro DB for quick, serverless data management.

+---
+&nbsp;

-> **Note**: This version supports a single user defined in the `.env` file and utilizes `node-jsonwebtoken`.
+> **Note**: This URL shortener is designed for small-scale use and has not been stress-tested or fully optimized for high traffic.
+It supports a single user defined in the `.env` file and uses `node-jsonwebtoken` for authentication.
 There is currently no brute-force protection, so use with caution.
-For added security, consider customizing the admin URL and/or enhancing the middleware.
+For added security, consider customizing the admin URL and/or enhancing middleware for your needs.

+&nbsp;
+---

 ## Getting Started